Dream Maker (TV program): Missions

 The Dream Chasers are divided into ten groups.
-Unlike Produce 101, the Dream Mentors chose 10 Dream Chasers whom they think has a leader material.
+Unlike Produce 101, the Dream Mentors chose 10 Dream Chasers whom they think had leader material.
 The Dream Mentors chose Wilson Budoy, Vinci Malizon, Jeromy Batac, Drei Amahan, Tatin Castillon, Reyster Yton, KL Socobos, Laurence Matias, Matt Cruz, and Russu Laurente to be the leaders of their respective teams.
 The leaders will be able to choose their members.
 Higher-rank members will have priority to choose their members first.
 After the division, the leaders were divided into two groups (the top five higher-ranking Dream Chaser leaders in one group, while the remaining five in the other group).

-Five songs were revealed for the leaders to choose from: Backstreet Boys' "All I Have To Give", NSYNC's "Tearin' Up My Heart", VST & Company's "Awitin Mo, Sasayaw Ko", BINI's "Da Coconut Nut", and BGYO's "He's Into Her".
+Five songs were revealed for the leaders to choose from: Backstreet Boys' "All I Have To Give", NSYNC's "Tearin' Up My Heart", VST & Company's "Awitin Mo, Sasayaw Ko", Bini's "Da Coconut Nut", and BGYO's "He's Into Her".
 Same with the member selection, higher-ranking leaders will have the priority to choose their song first; however, if more than one chose the same song, there will be a challenge that will be done by the leaders and the one who will accomplish the challenge will get the song they initially chose.
 Those who lost the challenge will select another song (higher-ranking leaders will have the priority to choose first).
 Once all the leaders choose their song, they will know their opponent from the other group.

 Each Dream Chaser will be evaluated individually by the Dream Mentors.
-They can earn a maximum of 800 points from the Dream Mentors (100 points each from the 8 Dream Mentors).
+They can earn a maximum possible score of 800 points from the Dream Mentors (100 points each from the 8 Dream Mentors).
 The scores of the team members will be added up to determine their team score, and the team who got the highest total points will be the winning group.
 Each of the members of the winning group will receive 100 points as a bonus for their individual points to be used in the first elimination.

 After all the match-up finished, the host Kim Chiu announced that there would only be 44 Dream Chasers left after the first elimination.